In nature, the key to a species thriving, and sometimes even just surviving, is to be responsive to change and adapt to its environment.

 - Optimizing the layout of the content

-When a customer is browsing from a mobile phone, they don’t have much screen real estate.
-As of this writing, phones will typically zoom out automatically, so the entire web page can be seen onscreen.
+When a customer is browsing from a smartphone, they don’t have much screen real estate.

-This can be good; at least it gives the user access to the entire site by showing the navigation and all the content, right; but it can also be frustrating for the user when trying to find information that is located in tiny text size and mixed in with a hundred other items on the screen.
+It can be frustrating for the user when trying to find information that is located in tiny text size and mixed in with a hundred other items on the screen.

-We, as responsive web designers, move elements around, making some elements bigger, and reducing the number of columns to give your mobile reader a much more pleasant experience.
+As a responsive web designer, I move elements around, keeping them all readable, to give your mobile reader a pleasant experience.

 - Adapt the size of the content that is shown

-Let’s say you own a restaurant and a potential diner is browsing for a place to eat on his way home, from a mobile phone.
-It’s a good chance he is in an inconvenient location for browsing, possibly even browsing while stopped at a red light.
+Let’s say you own a restaurant and a potential diner is browsing for a place to eat on his way home, from a smartphone.
+It’s a good chance they are in an inconvenient location for browsing, possibly even browsing while stopped at a red light.

-He has to be able to glance through the site quickly and be able to read without finding his reading glasses!
-He wants to know what your hours are, where you’re located, and to see your menu (because he’s craving Rocky Mountain Oysters).
+They able to glance through the site quickly and be able to read without finding reading glasses!
+They want to know what your hours are, where you’re located, and to see your menu (because they are craving Rocky Mountain Oysters).

-With a responsive web site, he can do a quick search, see a photo of the dishes – just like on a desktop computer, can read the same concise menu easily without zooming, and he can do a search for your hours without scrolling!
-Bingo, if you have Rocky Mountain Oysters, you might have new customer for life!
+With a responsive web site, they can do a quick search, see a photo of the dishes – just like on a desktop computer, can read the same concise menu easily without zooming, and can do a search for your hours without scrolling!
+Bingo, if you have Rocky Mountain Oysters, you might have a new customer for life!